1991 Muratti Time Indoor

-The 1991 Muratti Time Indoor, known as such for sponsorship reasons, was a men's tennis tournament played on indoor carpet courts at the recently opened Assago Forum in Milan, Italy.
+The 1991 Muratti Time Indoor was a men's tennis tournament played on indoor carpet courts at the recently opened Assago Forum in Milan, Italy.
 It was the 14th edition of the tournament, and was part of the ATP World Series of the 1991 ATP Tour.
 It took place from 4 February until 10 February 1991 and eighth-seeded Alexander Volkov won the singles title.